secretstartups/handbook/content/job-families/sales/partner-account-manager.md

 **Joint Activity**

-- Collaborate with regional GitLab teams and leaders to develop joint opportunities that expand each partner’s GitLab-related practice, revenue (sourcing and co-selling), and solutions.
+- Collaborate with regional GitLab teams and leaders to develop joint opportunities that expand each partner's GitLab-related practice, revenue (sourcing and co-selling), and solutions.
 - Coordinate GitLab teams (e.g., Partner Program, Partner Marketing, Field Sales, etc.) in support of joint partner plans.
 - Match partner services capabilities to opportunity-specific needs.
 - Facilitate account and opportunity mapping between GitLab field sales and assigned partners to accelerate and amplify GitLab revenue growth and adoption.